PSY-30126 - The psychology of deviance

 This module will attempt to answer these questions by examining the psychology of deviance.
 What can psychology tell us about deviant behaviour, and how can we use this knowledge to help.

-Students on this module will cover a fascinating range of topics and work with experts engaged in active research on those areas.
-Possible topics covered will be: (cyber)bullying, domestic violence, Internet vigilantes, Internet addiction, the behaviour of crowds, the power of anonymity, and video game induced aggression.
+On this module you will cover a fascinating range of topics and work with experts engaged in active research on those areas.
+Possible topics covered will be: (cyber)bullying, domestic violence, internet vigilantes, internet addiction, the behaviour of crowds, the power of anonymity, and video game induced aggression.

 Aims